Alzheimer's Disease and Peripheral Infections: The Possible Contribution from Periodontal Infections, Model and Hypothesis

 © 2017 The authors and IOS Press.
 All rights reserved.
-Alzheimer's disease (AD) affects approximately 4.5 million people in the U.S. and this number will increase as the population ages and the life-span increases.
+Alzheimer's disease (AD) affects approximately 5.3 million people in the U.S. and this number will increase as the population ages and the life-span increases.
 Therefore, of paramount importance is identifying mechanisms and factors that affect the risk of developing AD.
-The etiology and pathogenic mechanisms for AD have not been defined, although inflammation within the brain is thought to play a role.
-Consistent with this hypothesis, studies suggest that peripheral infections contribute to the inflammatory state of the brain and may constitute risks for AD.
+The etiology and pathogenic mechanisms for AD have not been defined, although inflammation within the brain is thought to play a significant role.
+Consistent with this hypothesis, studies suggest that peripheral inflammations, dysbiotic conditions, and infections contribute to the inflammatory state of the brain and may constitute risks for AD.
 Recently, several peripheral conditions with an inflammatory basis such as diabetes and obesity have been recognized as risks for AD.
-Periodontitis is a prevalent, persistent peripheral infection associated with gram negative, anaerobic bacteria that are capable of exhibiting localized and systemic infections in the host.
-This review offers a hypothetical link between periodontitis and AD and will present possible mechanistic links between periodontitis related inflammation and AD.
+Periodontitis is a prevalent, chronic peripheral polymicrobial disease associated with gram negative, anaerobic bacteria, which exhibits significant localized and systemic inflammatory effects.
+This review will present evidence suggesting that periodontal disease may also be a risk factor for AD and possible mechanistic links between periodontitis related inflammation and AD.
 It will review the pathogenesis of periodontitis and the mechanisms by which periodontal infections may affect the onset and progression of AD.
-Since periodontitis is a treatable condition, it may be a readily modifiable risk factor for AD.
+Periodontitis is a treatable condition and may be a readily modifiable risk factor for AD.
 Therefore, further studies including intervention trials are warranted.

 Additional Document Info